Douglas Sheffield, Baroness Sheffield

 Seventeen years after Leicester's death she claimed in litigation that she had secretly been his wife, although she had herself remarried while Leicester was still alive.

 Family and first marriage

 Douglas Howard was the eldest daughter of William Howard, 1st Baron Howard of Effingham, by his second wife, Margaret Gamage.
 Douglas Howard was probably named in honour of her godmother Margaret Douglas, Countess of Lennox.
 One of her brothers was Lord High Admiral Charles Howard of Effingham.

 Douglas Howard was at court by about 1559, probably as a maid of honour.
 In 1560 she married a rich peer, John Sheffield, 2nd Baron Sheffield.
-They had a son and a daughter: Edmund Sheffield, 1st Earl of Mulgrave, who was born in 1565, and Elizabeth Sheffield, who later married Thomas Butler, 10th Earl of Ormonde, and died in November 1600.
+They had a daughter and a son: Edmund Sheffield, 1st Earl of Mulgrave, who was born in 1565, and Elizabeth Sheffield, who later married Thomas Butler, 10th Earl of Ormonde, and died in November 1600.